Classical Studies Faculty Database

 Dr. Erika L. Weiberg researches and teaches Greek language and literature, with a focus on Greek poetry, gender and sexuality, and theory and reception.
 She received her PhD in Classics from the University of North Carolina at Chapel Hill in 2016 and taught at Florida State University from 2016 to 2020, when she joined the faculty at Duke.

 In addition to multiple articles on Greek tragedy, Dr. Weiberg has also published on Ovid's Ars Amatoria, Anne Carson's translations of Euripides, and Sappho.
-Dr. Weiberg is also at work on a book manuscript that investigates how ancient Greek and Roman ideas of emotional trauma have influenced modern concepts of trauma, as well as how modern trauma concepts have conditioned contemporary understandings of ancient texts, from Homer and Greek tragedy to Galen.
+Dr. Weiberg is currently at work on a book manuscript that investigates how ancient Greek and Roman ideas of emotional trauma have influenced modern concepts of trauma, as well as how modern trauma concepts have conditioned contemporary understandings of ancient texts, from Homer and Greek tragedy to Galen.

 Curriculum Vitae